Destinations Greece The Peloponnese

 Messinia · 15 min from Navarino

-The omega-shaped sand bay next to Nestor's Palace in Messinia — a near-perfect circle of pale sand and translucent shallow water, protected, Homeric (it's referenced in the Odyssey).
+The omega-shaped sand bay next to Nestor’s Palace in Messinia: a near-perfect circle of pale sand and clear shallow water, protected, and Homeric (it’s referenced in the Odyssey).
 15 minutes from Costa Navarino.
-Climb the hill above for Nestor's Palace and the Bronze Age tablet rooms.
+Climb the hill above for Nestor’s Palace and the Bronze Age tablet rooms.
 The Peloponnese beach.

 Free · pre-11 a.m.